awsdocs/amazon-pinpoint-user-guide/doc-source/settings-push.md

 ## Updating Push Notification Settings<a name="settings-push-manage"></a>

-By using the console, you can update the credentials that Amazon Pinpoint uses to send push notifications for the current project to iOS, Android, and Kindle Fire devices\.
+By using the console, you can update the credentials that Amazon Pinpoint uses to send push notifications for the current project to iOS, Android, and Amazon devices\.

 **To update push notification settings**